-- 3.20 In addition to our consideration of the four factors discussed above in paragraph 2.15, we consider that our proposal would secure or further the performance of our statutory duties under sections 3 and 4 of the Communications Act 2003. - 3.21 In particular, we consider that, if the Applicant's intended infrastructure plans through the use of Code powers are realised, there is the prospect of its provision contributing to the availability throughout the UK of a wider range of electronic communications services.
-We also believe that there is prospect of competition in the provision of electronic communications networks and services and associated facilities being promoted by our proposal, including the encouragement of investment and innovation. - 3.22 The impact of implementing the proposal is likely to be low.
-Any costs to those affected to the Applicant's use of Code powers are likely to be outweighed by the benefits.
+- 3.21 In addition to our consideration of the four factors discussed above, we consider that or proposal would secure or further the performance of our statutory duties under sections 3 and 4 of the Communications Act 2003. - 3.22 In particular, we consider that, if the Applicant's intended infrastructure plans through the use of Code powers are realised, it may contribute to the availability throughout the UK of a wider range of electronic communications services.
+We also believe that there is a prospect of competition in the provision of electronic communications networks and services and associated facilities being promoted by our proposal, including the encouragement of investment and innovation. - 3.23 The likely impact of implementing the proposal is likely to be low.
+Any costs to those affected by the Applicant's use of Code powers are likely to be outweighed by the benefits.
 On the other hand, the detrimental effect (including practicability) on the Applicant without such powers is likely to be significant.
-As noted in Section 2 paragraph 2.31 of this document, we are also of the view that the impact of our proposal is not likely to be to the detriment of any protected group within society.
+As noted in Section 2 of this document, we are also of the view that the impact of our proposal is not likely to be to the detriment of any protected group within society.